-Then you can turn your phone over and watch the state change in the Gyroscope Rules example.
+Then you can turn your phone over and watch the state change in the gyroscope rules will examine.

 Also, with the IoT client device, you can send custom textMessage, getTextMessage() and alarm, getAlarm() information to the EOSpy AI-IoT Drools-jBPM application for evaluation in the Drools-jBPM.